Source: Received for review (thank you!) ❤

 A play is used, but in a very non-cheesy way.
 You know how some books use plays as major parts of their plots?
 Yeah, Gracefully Grayson is one of them.
 But it was just AMAZING.
 The cast of members in the play came to represent the wide range of reactions Grayson gets.
 And Paige, just AJSHFJWFHDWIUHA you’re the best.
 Also, I wanted more of Finn, the play director and teacher who helps Grayson.
 Not in the story, persay–it was pretty much perfect the way it was–but maybe a novella or short story about what happens to Finn?
 Pretty please?? *puppy dog eyes*

 I loved the part Grayson’s parents played in the book.
-Although Grayson’s parents died in a car crash when he was little, Grayson still wonders about them often.
-He wants to know what it would have been like to have a mother and father, and if they would be different from his aunt and uncle, who raised him.
-He wants to know if they would accept him for who he is, a boy who is really a girl.
+Although Grayson’s parents died in a car crash when she was little, Grayson still wonders about them often.
+She wants to know what it would have been like to have a mother and father, and if they would be different from her aunt and uncle, who raised her.
+She wants to know if they would accept her for who she is, a boy who is really a girl.
 I have seen so many YA novels where the protagonist’s parents are no longer around (or worse: when they are still around, in the same house), and they don’t devote a single line to them.
-But although Grayson can’t remember his parents, he has his mother’s artwork, pictures, and stuffed animals.
+But although Grayson can’t remember her parents, she has her mother’s artwork, pictures, and stuffed animals.
 And they play this beautiful part in his realization of who she really is, and… I can’t *wails*

 OVERALL: *sniffles* Overall, this book was the epitome of perfection in a YA/MG novel.
 I am not a transgender person myself, and so I don’t know if this is a completely accurate representation, but I loved it.